seillama-io/seillama-docs/docs/kubernetes/ops/fluxcd.md

 gpg --list-secret-keys ${KEY_NAME}
 ```

-Export the public and private keypair from your local GPG keyring and create a Kubernetes secret named `sops-gpg` in the `flux-system` namespace:
+Export the public and private key pair from your local GPG keyring and create a Kubernetes secret named `sops-gpg` in the `flux-system` namespace:

 ```sh
 gpg --export-secret-keys ${KEY_NAME} |